brson/rust-contract-comparison/blog/parity-ink.md

-It's not obvious what to do next, but the docs do indicate that the state of the ecosystem is early, so it's pretty expected.
+It's not obvious what to do next, but the docs do indicate that the state of the ecosystem is early, so that's not a surprise.
-So we have to create our own game plan.
+We have to create our own game plan.

 The game plan: